Office of the President

 BA, Brandeis University

 A principal in the Hartland Group, Community Developers and Consultants of Burlington, Vermont, he has been instrumental in the creation of mixed income housing and economic development projects in Vermont and New Hampshire.
 He has also served as the strategic planning consultant to Amida Care, a highly regarded nonprofit Special Needs HMO serving 5,000 low-income persons living with HIV/AIDS in New York City.
-For decades Chuck has served on non-profit boards in New York, Vermont, Nova Scotia and nationally, includes This board work includes service as Chair of the Intervale Center in Burlington, which develops farm-and land-based enterprises generating economic and social opportunity while protecting natural resources; Vice-Chair of the board of the Vermont Community Loan Fund and member of the Center for Cartoon Studies and Vermont Works for Women boards.
-He was the Chair of the national Social Enterprise Alliance, as well as as board member and past Chair of Shambhala International.
+For decades Chuck has served on non-profit boards in New York, Vermont, Nova Scotia and nationally.
+This board work includes service as Chair of the Intervale Center in Burlington, which develops farm-and land-based enterprises generating economic and social opportunity while protecting natural resources and Vice-Chair of the board of the Vermont Community Loan Fund, as well as a board member of the Center for Cartoon Studies and Vermont Works for Women.
+He was the Chair of the national Social Enterprise Alliance, and a board member and past Chair of Shambhala International.

 He and his wife, Judith, a distinguished former Dean and chief executive of the Naropa Institute, have two daughters, both Naropa University graduates, and two grandchildren.

 Inauguration of Charles G. Lief, February 16, 2013